lsieun/learn-open_source/Maven/conf/mirrored-repositories.md

-## A Simple Example
+## 3. Practice: A Simple Example

 A given repository can have multiple mirrored repositories in multiple geographical locations, for example, one in the US, one in Europe, and another in Asia.
 Based on the user's proximity, they can pick the mirrored repository.
 Due to the same reason, we cannot define it in the application POM file.

 The Maven central repository has **four mirrored repositories** distributed in USA and Europe:

-The configuration for the mirrored repository at California, USA, is as follows:
+第1个城市：The configuration for the mirrored repository at California, USA, is as follows:

 ```xml
 <mirror>